 The Ozone Alert!
 Program takes a voluntary, eposodic approach to reducing ground-level ozone.
 Recognizing high-ozone days typically occur May through September, on days with high temperatures, minimal cloud cover and light winds, the Oklahoma Department of Environmental Quality (DEQ), in collaboration with the National Weather Service and INCOG, forecast potentially high ozone days.
 When Ozone Alert!
 Days are forecast, INCOG and the entire Tulsa region kicks into action to voluntarily help reduce emissions that form ground-level ozone.
 No later than 4pm the day before the actual Alert!
 Day, notice is spread though texts, email, widgets, highway message boards and many other venues.

 The ozone standard provides increased protection to the public, especially children and other at-risk populations, against a wide range of ozone induced health effects.

-The national ozone standard is an 8-hour averaged standard and is calculated by averaging data over a 3-year time period.
-This average is taken from the 4th highest 8-hour average at each monitoring station.
-(The OzoneAlert.com homepage shows the location of the five monitoring stations in the Tulsa area.)
-A violation occurs when the 3-year average of the 4th highest value is greater than .075 parts per million (ppm).
+The national ozone standard is an 8-hr averaged standard and is calculated by averaging ozone monitor data over a 3-year time period.
+This average is taken from the 4th highest (8-hour average) at each monitoring station.
+The OzoneAlert.com homepage shows the location of the five monitoring stations in the Tulsa area.
+A violation occurs when the 3-year average of the 4th highest value is greater than .070 parts per million (ppm).

-Ozone exposure may lead to:
+Ozone exposure may lead to

 Click here to view a glossary of ozone and pollution-related terms.